MSc Humanitarian Practice / Overview

 Please note that there are two start dates for this course each year, in January and September.

 If you wish to study the MSc full time, you must choose a September start date.

 Queries regarding the content of this course should be sent to the Programme Director, Dr Darren Walter , who can discuss the course in greater detail and address any questions prior to applying.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Take advantage of PGCert, PGDip and MSc study pathways.
+- Take advantage of PGCert, PGDip and MSc blended learning pathways.

 - Enhance your skills and knowledge, enabling you to better meet the needs of the populations you serve.